flatironinstitute/dendro-old/doc/iaac_aws_batch.md

 # AWS Batch IaaC

-In order to run Dendro jobs in AWS Batch, the infrastructure must be provisioned first.
-This is done in two stages:

-1. Before installing any Apps: Provision the base AWS Batch infrastructure using CDK.
+Here we provide instructions for setting up your compute resource to run Dendro jobs in AWS Batch.
+First you will need to provision the base AWS Batch infrastructure using CDK.
 This includes IAM roles, VPC, Security Group, EFS filesystems, Batch Compute Environments and Batch Job Queues.
-2. At every App install: Provision the App-specific infrastructure using Boto3.
-This includes one EFS Volume one Batch Job Definition.
+Next you will need to configure your compute resource controller to submit jobs to AWS Batch.
+Finally, when you submit jobs from the web interface, you must select aws_batch as the run method.

 ## Prerequisites